erciitb/Hardware_Hacking_Resources/README.md

 But can we find a case where **Simple Power Analysis** doesn’t work?

 Absolutely.
-In fact, there are several—but one of the most common is when we're dealing with encryption algorithms where the execution path stays the **same**, no matter what the input data is.
+In fact, there are several—but one of the most common is when we're dealing with encryption algorithms where the variation in power consumption is very minute because it differs majorly with the data processed.

 No branching, no obvious differences in power consumption.
 Tough break, right?